sabest2022/stripePayment/readme.md

 Session Expiry:
 If a user's session has expired or the user is not logged in, they will be alerted and redirected to the login page.

+Cart Management
+the application ensures that user's cart data is preserved even if they are not logged in.
+We achieve this by storing cart content in the sessionStorage.
+When a user revisits or logs in, their previous cart state is retrieved and displayed, enhancing user experience.